adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes2.md

 - Use `%type` to ensure data types are compatible between variable and table.
 - Test to see whether the cursor contains rows.
-- If a fetch acquires no values, then there are no rows to  process (or left to process) in the active set and no error is recorded.
+- If a fetch acquires no values, then there are no rows to  process (or left to process) in the active set, and no error is recorded.
 - You can use the `%notfound` cursor attribute to test for the exit condition.

 ---